 This formula will give us the value of USD 5.72

-The calculation is just one part of financial modelling.
-It is extremely important to understand how to interpret the data that comes up by financial modelling.
+The calculation is just one part of financial modeling.
+It is extremely important to understand how to interpret the data that comes up from financial modeling.
 Following is a small example of how present value derived from discounted cash flow is interpreted:

 Interpreting the Example of Discounted Cash Flow Model